dfintha/ucch/README.md

 If any of the cropping-related parameters are specified, all of them need to be specified.
 These flags enable the user to perform a custom (but always square) cropping of the image.

+In interactive mode, cropping parameters and the background erasure tolerance are set from a GUI, which provides a live preview for the cropping.

 ## License